Jabble/tamu-rdm-workshops/modules/introducing-rdm.md

 	- Thinking about data management stategies will help you be more effective throughout your PhD and reduce the amount of work at the end.

 - Happy advisors
-	- Understanding these concepts will make your advisors happy because they'll be able to easily see what your doing and spend less time teaching you.
+	- Understanding these concepts will make your advisors happy, they'll be able to easily see what you're doing and spend less time teaching you.

 - The future
 	- Good practices will benefit you and the community.